 Our team at Capital Laser & Skin Care encourage our patients to practice “safe sun,” which includes wearing hats, sun-protective clothing, sunscreen, and making wise decisions regarding sun exposure.

 Protection might seem like a hassle at first, but it is no different than brushing your teeth or wearing a seatbelt.
 It is protecting your skin and ensuring that it will be healthy for years to come.
-If you already have sun damage, there are ways to eliminate sun spots, wrinkles, enlarged pores, and brown spots.
+If you already have sun damage, there are ways to reduce sun spots, wrinkles, enlarged pores, and brown spots.
 Drs.
 Tanzi, Shah, and Peters offer a number of treatments for sun damage including chemical peels, laser treatments, and microneedling.

 Healthy Skin Starts Today at Capital Laser & Skin Care in Washington D.C.